silverstripe/cwp/docs/en/03_How_tos/caching.md

 Full caching can only be achieved on dynamic content if that content is non-varying (see "Varying content" chapter).

-__Be cautious!__ If you feel uncertain about identifying content as non-varying, better stick to light caching and avoid the danger of leaking user-specific or confidential data altogether.
+__Be cautious!__ If you feel uncertain about identifying content as non-varying, better stick to "Light" caching and avoid the danger of leaking user-specific or confidential data altogether.

 ```
 Injector: